 Through the Brawerman Fellowships, The Jewish Federation of Greater Los Angeles will be able to develop and sustain a talent pool of Jewish young leaders for our community in perpetuity.
 A $10,000 annual college scholarship will be made to Brawerman Fellows, and they will participate in a program that builds leadership skills and further strengthens their connection to Jewish life.

 A select group of high school seniors who demonstrate academic strength, financial need and a deep commitment to leadership, community service and Jewish engagement will be chosen each year to become Brawerman Fellows.
-The application will be available in January 2014.

 Share the Brawerman Fellowships

 Know an exceptional high school senior who should apply to become a Brawerman Fellow?
 Want to spread the word about the Fellowships in your social networks?
 Use this simple form to share the Fellowships via email, Facebook, or Twitter.